AlexTelon/FlexiCharge-Backend/backend-app/docs/http/README.md

 Details from Cognito should be hidden from front-end teams.
 This means marshalling of data into our own JSON objects should occur.

-## HTTP Responses

-There was technical debt.
-Lots of responses are 400 when they instead should be 401, 404 etc. To improve the error responses we have created error classes that can be used in `database-interface` layer.
-For now they are used in invoices interface, but should also be added to the rest.

 ## Invoices